maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/demo/README.md

 3. `yarn install`
 4. `yarn start`

-Note: yarn and git is required run the above commands.
+Note: yarn and git is required to run the above commands.

 Demo app will be hosted at `http://localhost:5173`.